-A society is a structured group of persons whose supreme aim is not to earn the profit and serving the society.
-Under the Societies Registration Act, 1860, a society is registered for becoming a legal entity.
-A society prevail for the cause of promoting the charitable activities like sports, cultures, religion, education, arts, and poverty relief.
+A society is a group of persons whose main aim is not to earn profits but to serve the society.
+A society is registered under Societies Registration Act, 1860.
+A Society is established for the purpose of promoting the charitable activities like sports, cultures, religion, education, arts and poverty reliefs.

-The governing members of the body of a society are assigned with the management of the society affairs.
-The duties of members of the general body includes modification of objects and name, regulations and rules, and the election of the governing body members, if necessary.
+The governing members of the society are responsible for the management of the society affairs.
+The duty of members of the general body includes modification in name and objects, rules & regulations (if necessary) and the election of members of the governing body.

 Societies Registration Act, 1860

 The Societies Registration Act was established in 1860 with the purpose of enhancing the legal conditions of the society registration for the advancement of fine arts, science and literature.
 This act has been accepted by several state governments without or with further amendments.

 Reasons of Society Registration

 A society is established for the advancement of fine arts, science, and literature or for charitable causes and political education.
 According to the Section 20 of the Societies Act, 1860, a society can be registered for the following purposes -

 Maintenance or foundation of reading rooms or libraries.

 Maintenance or foundation of galleries or public museum

 Promotion or instruction or diffusion of useful knowledge